hertzmann/hertzmann.github.io/_posts/2022-09-04-computationalism.md

 Perhaps human-like behaviors will emerge from neural networks.
 I really don't think so.
 But this won't come from the kinds of training that is used to train current neural networks.
 People even credit systems like DALL-E with this kind of emergent behavior, when they are just _supervised learning_ (weakly).
 They're data-fitting, just like one might have learned in a 1950's statistics class (but far more powerful).
 But this is a remote possibility, which so many people seem to be treating accepted as fact.

-These things are just code, they follow instructions, and they are not set up to anything but optimize a loss function like ["fit this caption data"](https://twitter.com/model_mechanic/status/1519621946232610817?lang=en) or "walk without falling in simulation."
+These things are just code, they follow instructions, and they are not set up to do anything but optimize a loss function like ["fit this caption data"](https://twitter.com/model_mechanic/status/1519621946232610817?lang=en) or "walk without falling in simulation."
 We have no idea how to train an algorithm to be a person.
 We have no idea what that even would mean.